Youth Break Out Lounges

 - 23 June – Rich Osborn will be visiting the 13-17 Lounge to discuss practical wheelchair skills and maintenance.

 - 21 July – Double paralympian Kylie Grimes will attend our 13-17 Lounge to talk about her experiences at the London and Rio Paralympics, as well as her training for Tokyo 2021.

 Are you a child or young person with a spinal cord injury who would like to chat with or hear from others in a similar situation?
 Join up to our Youth Break Out Lounges where you can:

 – Talk to other young people who you can relate to

 – Share your experiences of life with a spinal cord injury

-We are excited to host our first Back Up Lounge sessions specifically for children and young people affected by spinal cord injury.
-They will take place on alternate weeks to our main Back Up Lounge.
+The Youth Break Out Lounge sessions specifically for children and young people affected by spinal cord injury will take place on Wednesday evenings 6-6.40pm, on alternate weeks to our main Back Up Lounge.

 Both Lounges will be hosted by a Back Up staff member and a trained volunteer who will be there to oversee and guide the discussions when required.
-There is no set agenda though, and both Lounges will be led by those who attend them – to focus on topics that you want to discuss!
+There is no set agenda at the moment, and both Lounges will be led by those who attend them – to focus on topics that you want to discuss!

 If you have something in mind that you would like to talk about, please add this information to your registration form when signing up to join.
 Any young person signing up for these sessions will be asked to provide parent/guardian details and to confirm that a parent/guardian has consented to them taking part.